leshchenko1979/tg_ai_blocker/memory-bank/activeContext.md

   - Help message restructured with progressive disclosure: main help now shows concise overview with inline keyboard buttons for detailed sections (getting started, training, moderation rules, commands, payment, support).
   - Logfire metrics fixed: All metrics (histograms and gauges) now initialized once at module level to prevent null values in metric tables.
 Server `serve_time_histogram` and spam classifier `spam_score_gauge`/`attempts_histogram` follow this pattern.
   - Fixed critical bug where channel spam messages were approving the generic "Channel Bot" ID (136817688), whitelisting all future channel spam.
 Implemented logic to use `sender_chat.id` as the effective user ID for moderation and cleaned up erroneous approvals.
+  - Replaced local `stats` table with direct Logfire queries for the `/stats` command.
+Metrics (processed messages, blocked spam) are now aggregated on-demand for the last 7 days, simplifying the database schema and ensuring consistency with logs.

 - **Immediate Next Steps**:
   - Execute `tests/common/test_linked_channel.py` to compare bot vs MTProto extraction methods and determine if MTProto fallback adds value.